-Download The TDP 5 Manual & Specification Sheet For Free
+Download the TDP 5 Manual and Specification Sheet for free

 This information will help you figure out what the TDP 5 can do for you or your project.

-If you are looking for a tablet press to help you develop new pills, or to test concepts prior to rolling them out for production, the TDP 5’s ability to produce a wide range of tablet sizes in small quantities means that this is definitely the machine for you.
-Designed to suit the needs of the laboratory and developmental work, rather than large scale manufacturing, the TDP 5 is nevertheless capable of producing any quantity from just a few tablets all the way up to small production runs of up to 5,000 tablets an hour.
+If you are looking for a tablet press to help you develop new pills or to test concepts prior to rolling them out for production, the TDP 5’s ability to produce a wide range of tablet sizes in small quantities means that this is definitely the machine for you.
+Designed to suit the needs of laboratory and developmental work rather than large scale manufacturing, the TDP 5 is nevertheless capable of producing any quantity from just a few tablets all the way up to small production runs of up to 4,800 tablets an hour.

 The appeal of this tablet press lies in its versatility, combined with a strong feature set and the high quality of its manufacture.
 The latter ensures excellent reliability.
 For all these reasons the TDP 5 is a popular choice for use in research institutes, laboratories, food technology applications, pharmaceutical development, chemical plants and hospitals, or any location where flexibility, ease of use and speed are at a premium.